simkin-bioinformatics/dbla_day_pipeline/README.md

 # Edit the config file
 Open snakemake_prototype.yaml and edit it.
-For initial testing purposes none of the values need to be changed
+For initial testing purposes none of the values need to be changed Note that you can't currently choose an input folder with more than 153 samples

 # Run the bash script
 ```sh